 • Insight Timer App

 Insight Timer app contains 210,000+ guided meditations, courses, events, and music tracks from 17,000+ teachers around the world.
 There is a great deal of free content, and additional content becomes available if you choose to pay for “Plus” content (I haven’t needed to do so).
-My favorite tracks for sleep are Jennifer Piercy’s yoga nidra recordings to help with sleep.
+My favorite tracks for sleep are Jennifer Piercy’s yoga nidra recordings.
 I’m constantly trying out new recordings here, so watch for more recommendations!

 • Specific Insight Timer tracks